Depression In Women

 According the National Institute of Mental Health, 17.3 million adults in the United Sates have had at least one major depressive episode.
 That is 7.1% of all American adults, with women experiencing depression in a slightly higher number than men.
 That is most likely because of biological, hormonal, and sociological factors that are related to women.

-depression in women: What Is Depression?
+Depression In Women: What Is Depression?

-depression in women - woman sitting by window in dark room looking out the window
+woman sitting by window in dark room looking out the window

 Depression in women or men is more than just being sad.
 Depression is a mood disorder that can affect your ability to work, sleep, eat, and do normal day-to-day activities.
 Research is ongoing as to the causes of depression, but it is believed to be a combination of genetics, biology, environment, and psychology.
 Also, certain medications and medical conditions can produce a side effect of depression.